Visit the site of the world's worst ever nuclear disaster.

 *As of the 12th April 2012 there is officially no longer access to the inside of buildings on the tours.
 However, we are generally able to go inside some of the buildings on the majority of the tours (dependent on military presence on the day!)

-Arrive at the airport to be met by our guide who will transfer you to your private apartment accommodation right in the centre of Kiev.
+Arrive at the airport to be met by our guide who will transfer you to your hotel right in the centre of Kiev.
 Spend the afternoon and evening at your leisure, taking in the sites of Kiev and visiting some of the city's many restaurants and bars.

 The following morning you will meet in Independence Square at 8.15.
 Our representative will check your passport details before you board the minibus.
 Along the way we will play a video explaining the background to Chernobyl with some haunting footage filmed at the time of the accident.